akanadocs/docs-test/ag/bindings/jms_connection_over_http.md

 	![JMS/HTTP](images/jms_http_33.jpg "Set Parameters According to JMS Server")

 	* **JNDI URL** - Address of the server, for example `tibjmsnaming://tibco.emeademo.de:7222` (Tibco) or `tcp://activemq.emeademo.de:61616` (ActiveMQ)

 	* **JNDI Initial Context** -  `com.tibco.tibjms.naming.TibjmsInitialContextFactory` (Tibco) `org.apache.activemq.jndi.ActiveMQInitialContextFactory` (ActiveMQ)
  * **JMS Destination Factory Name** - Depending on the JMS server configuration, for example `ConnectionFactory`

-	Those parameters are inherited from Network Director.
+	Those parameters are inherited from the Network Director instance.

 4. If you need to enter credentials or other specific parameters for the connection to the server use the **Add Property** link and add the parameters.
-See *JMS Additional Properties* for the available options.
+See [JMS Additional Properties](../bindings/jms_additional_connection_properties.html) for the available options.

 #### Virtualize Service as HTTP

-1. Choose “Virtualize Service” on your physical service.
+1. Choose **Virtualize Service** on your physical service.

 2. Select the container later.